Download PDF of fatality rates for 1,055 vehicles, model-years 1994-2014.

-In the eighteen year period, 1995–2012, there were 719,801 people killed in U.S. automobile accidents.
+In the 21 year period, 1995–2015, there were 819,753 people killed in U.S. automobile accidents.
 Compiling a listing that ranks vehicles by driver death rate can help identify the safest vehicles.

 Every effort has been made to be accurate and objective, however all information